-No later than the second (2nd) business day after a child's caregiver receives a STAR Health Denial letter, the Network Provider will email a scanned copy of the denial letter and the date of such receipt to the OCOK Care Coordinator in accordance with the provisions of the Provider Manual.
+No later than the second business day after a child's caregiver receives a STAR Health Denial letter, the Network Provider will email a scanned copy of the denial letter and the date of such receipt to the OCOK Therapeutic Services Coordinator in accordance with the provisions of the OCOK Operations and Provider Manual.

-Network Provider will maintain records of all health care services in accordance with SSCC policies and Residential Child-Care Licensing (RCCL) requirements, screenshot of the Health Passport is not sufficient evidence as there needs to be a written notice/document from the attending physician.
+Network Provider will maintain records of all health care services in accordance with SSCC policies and Residential Child-Care Licensing (RCCL) requirements, screenshot of the Health Passport is not sufficient evidence as there needs to be a written document from the attending physician.

 Network Providers must ensure that within three (3) business days, children entering DFPS care must visit a doctor to see if they are hurt or sick and get any treatments they need (this is required by law).
 The 3-Day Medical Exam is an added medical screening and does not replace the Texas Health Steps Medical Checkup and vice versa.
-Network Providers must ensure the Texas Health Steps Medical Checkup is completed within 30 days of placement (children must see a doctor for a complete check-up with lab work).
-Network Providers must follow the Texas Health Steps schedule for subsequent medical/dental/vision appointments.
+Network Providers must ensure the Texas Health Steps Initial Medical Checkup is completed within 30 days of placement (children must see a doctor for a complete check-up with lab work).
 Note- this must be a Texas Health Step Medical Checkup to be considered complete.